-• We work to advance diversity, inclusion, and equity as core strategic priorities in planning.
+• Advance diversity, inclusion, and equity as core strategic priorities in planning.

-• We strive to create more inclusive student enrollment efforts and a more supportive retention strategy for students of color.
+• Create more inclusive student enrollment efforts and a more supportive retention strategy for students of color.

-• We strive to create an inclusive learning and work environment through teaching, research, creative activities, and service.
-Our faculty and staff strive to educate the whole student and to benefit the larger community.
+• Create an inclusive learning and work environment through teaching, research, creative activities, and service.

-• We strive to promote critical thinking and just action, embodying the Ignatian ideals of faith, truth, justice, and service.
+• Promote critical thinking and just action, embodying the Ignatian ideals of faith, truth, justice, and service.

-• By capitalizing on our diversity, Loyola University New Orleans produces greater learning outcomes and prepares students for an increasingly diverse workforce and multicultural society.
+• Capitalize on our diversity to produce greater learning outcomes and prepare students for an increasingly diverse workforce and multicultural society.

-The Office of Diversity and Inclusion collaborates with organizations on campus to provide parties affected by bias a safe, secure and confidential avenue to be heard and supported.
-If you would like to participate in this effort, send a brief email to Sybol Anderson at email@example.com
+The Office of Diversity and Inclusion collaborates with campus organizations to provide community members affected by bias a safe, secure, and confidential avenue to be heard and supported.
+If you would like to participate in this effort, email Sybol Anderson at email@example.com

 This report form is for use by students, faculty, staff, and guests of Loyola.
 Please provide detailed information regarding the bias incident you are reporting.
 A bias incident is an act of discrimination, harassment, intimidation, violence, or criminal offense committed against any person, group, or property that appears to be intentional and motivated by prejudice or bias.
 Such incidents are usually associated with negative feelings and beliefs with respect to a person’s race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, age, social class, political affiliation, disability, veteran status, club affiliation, or organizational membership.

 This form is used to report information necessary to initiate an investigation of alleged discrimination, harassment, sexual or gender-harassment, domestic or dating violence, stalking or retaliation pursuant to Loyola’s Student Code of Conduct , Title IX Policy, and Discrimination and Harassment Policy.